How a car’s rear shock absorbers work

 How long should rear shock absorbers last?

-A quality pair should last for around five years, but this is dependent on your style of driving, how often the car is used and how hard it is driven.
+A quality pair should last for around five years, but a shock absorber's life is dependent on your style of driving, how often the car is used and how hard it is driven.

 Rear shocks wear faster if the vehicle is frequently used to carry heavy loads, or multiple passengers in the back.
 Plus, the rate of wear will also be influenced by the state of the roads; surfaces riddled with craters, potholes and speed bumps will eventually lead to premature wear and possible failure of the shocks.

 There are several signs that your rear shocks are worn or failing: you may find that the car is more susceptible to crosswinds or handles badly when cornering.
 You could experience bouncing or stiffness from your car’s suspension, braking performance can decrease, and uneven tyre wear can be evident.

 While uneven tyre wear can be caused by other factors such as poor wheel alignment, it’s worth inspecting the condition of rear front shocks a couple of times a year – any signs of ‘misting’ (a slight oil leak from the shocks) is a sign that they’re on the way out; a defect that can lead to an MOT advisory or failure.

 Why you should replace your rear shock absorbers

 A fully functioning pair of rear shock absorbers is vital to ensure that your car handles safely in all conditions.
 It goes without saying that sloppy cornering ability could lead to an accident, particularly in wet weather.

 There is a simple test that can be carried out to determine if your rear shocks are up to scratch: with the vehicle parked on a hard, level surface, push down hard in turn on each rear wing, taking care to spread your weight and avoid damaging a body panel.
 A functional shock absorber will quickly compress and rebound – but a shock that’s worn or failed may bounce several times before it settles.